 The Ripley County Sheriff’s Office is always accepting applications for Deputy and Jailer Positions.

-Applications are available Monday- Friday, 9:00 am – 4:00 pm at the Ripley County Sheriff’s Office or print an officer application or jailer application
+Applications are available Monday- Friday, 9:00 am – 4:00 pm at the Ripley County Sheriff’s Office or print an application.

 County Police Officer Minimum Applicant Standards and Criteria